 End Summer Hunger – running through August – is Hopelink’s annual grassroots campaign aimed at ensuring that local kids in low-income families have enough to eat while they’re on summer break.
 The fundraising drive brings together local businesses, organizations, schools and individuals to help provide food for kids by stocking Hopelink’s five food banks for the high-demand demand summer months.

 Thousands of children in our community come from families that struggle every single day to make ends meet.
 During the summer months, this challenge intensifies, as working parents face the added burden of paying for daycare during the school break, as they also try to fill the gap in regular nutritious meals.

-Part of the program focus is on kids helping kids through classroom coin drives.
-This is a way to show that students can make a difference when their spare change is added together.
-The idea of helping not only people in their community — but those in their own school — to have enough to eat during the summer can empower students and teach them the importance of philanthropy.
-Another essential component of the End Summer Hunger Campaign is the support of businesses.
-Every year, local businesses help raise donations of money and food that affect hundreds of families.
-To donate, simply go to our donation page.
+One of the most unique aspects of the program is a focus on kids helping kids through classroom coin drives.
+Students learn they can make a difference when their spare change is added together; helping people in their community and those in their own school as they learn the importance of philanthropy.
+Equally important is business support, as local companies raise money and collect food to help hundreds of families.